SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_cluster_backup_restore/Backup_Restore_Cassandra_Cluster.md

 ---
 uid: Backup_Restore_Cassandra_Cluster
 ---
-# About Cassandra cluster backup and restore

-A complete guide on how to take a backup of the Cassandra database (single or cluster) is available on [Github](https://github.com/thelastpickle/cassandra-medusa/tree/master/docs).
-In this documentation, we will summarize the steps that are required for a local storage.
-Besides local storage, there are two other storage providers that can be used, google or s3 and may be configured using the afore referenced Github documentation.

-## Taking a backup of Cassandra Cluster using Medusa
+# Backing up and restoring a Cassandra cluster using Medusa

+Medusa is an Apache Cassandra backup system.
+It is a command line tool that can be used to back up or restore a single Cassandra node or an entire cluster.
+It supports local storage, but also Google Cloud Storage (GCS), Azure Blob Storage, and AWS S3.
+The procedures below assume local storage is used.
+For more information, including on how to work with the mentioned storage providers, refer to the [Cassandra Medusa documentation](https://github.com/thelastpickle/cassandra-medusa/tree/master/docs).

 > [!IMPORTANT]
-> All nodes in the cluster must be granted SSH access to connect to every nodes in the cluster, including the node where the backup is configured.
-Therefore, generate SSH keys in PEM format and add the SSH credentials to the configuration file.
+> All nodes in the cluster must be granted SSH access to connect to every node in the cluster, including the node where the backup is configured.
+You will therefore need to generate SSH keys in PEM format and add the SSH credentials to the configuration file.

+## Generate SSH keys

+1. Generate private key PEM format: `$ ssh-keygen -t rsa -b 4096 -m PEM -f <file_name>`

+1. Copy the public key to all nodes.

+1. Write the public key to the authorized_keys on all nodes in the cluster `cat [Path to file]/<file_name>.pub >>~/.ssh/authorized_keys`

+## Taking a backup of a Cassandra cluster using Medusa

 1. You need a shared folder to store the backups, please follow the [How to Set Up NFS Server and Client on CentOS 8](https://www.tecmint.com/install-nfs-server-on-centos-8/) guide.